 ANDREW TALAI is an associate in Sidley’s Los Angeles office, and is a member of the Supreme Court and Appellate and Commercial Litigation and Disputes practices.
 Andrew represents individual and corporate clients at all stages of litigation, with a particular emphasis on appeals and critical motions.
-He has experience handling major cases that present challenging legal questions, including issues of constitutional law, statutory interpretation and administrative law.
+He has personally argued in trial and appellate courts and has experience handling major cases that present challenging legal questions, including issues of constitutional law, statutory interpretation and administrative law.

 Andrew served as a law clerk to the Honorable R. Guy Cole, Jr., Chief Judge of the U.S. Court of Appeals for the Sixth Circuit, and to the Honorable Andrew J. Guilford of the U.S. District Court for the Central District of California.
 During law school, Andrew also served as a judicial extern to the Honorable Eugene E. Siler, Jr., Senior Judge of the Sixth Circuit Court of Appeals.